mbermont/Spotify_Project/docs/e_summary.md

 Clearly document all of your decision points in the relevant sections How did you acquire your data?
+* I aquired my data by downloading it form kaggle

 How did you transform or engineer your data?
 Why?
+* I engineered my data by combining the song name and title columns as there was no overlap in values.
+I then created to feature from the titles by counting the words in the title and the number of characters.
+The addition of this data lead to a 5% accuracy gain for my model.

 How did you select your model?
+* I selected my model because I wanted to push myself to use pytorch, as I have not used this package in prodcution before.
+I then used trial and error adding and subtracting layers, nodes and epochs, to find the best model.
+I also chose a neural network because it would be the most useful model to determine multiclass classification.

 How did you optimize hyperparameters?
+* I used trial and error adding and subtracting layers, nodes and epochs, to find the best model.
+I also chose a neural network because it would be the most useful model to determine multiclass classification.

 Host your notebook and any other materials in your own public Github Repository.